lad-sapienza/sCMS/README.md

 ### 1. Front Matter

-Firstly, it is important that you can configure every page’s visualization using metadata that are disposed by default:
+Firstly, it is important that you can configure every page's visualization using metadata that are disposed by default:

 | Field           | Required | Example     | Description                                                                 |
 |-----------------|----------|-------------|-----------------------------------------------------------------------------|